keyfm/aureus_ad/README.md

 Here we present all necessary code to reproduce the results (incl. major Figures and Tables) of Key et al. 2021.
 We use [`miniconda`](https://conda.io/en/latest/miniconda.html) for package management, [`snakemake`](https://snakemake.readthedocs.io/en/stable/) for pipeline processing, and `python3` for analysis and visualisation, with few bits of `matlab` and `R` left within.
 We are utilizing a ton of python modules all included in the provided spyder4 conda environment.
 Thank you py-community!
 While I aim to make the analyses as accessible as possible, a medium level of bioinformatic expertise is required for succesful execution.

-All snakemake pipelines have the same structure, made of the `Snakefile`, `cluster.slurm.json` (config requires adjustment for individual cluster environment), `snakemakeslurm.sh` (requires minor individual adjustments for execution of snakemake on HPC), `run_snakemake.slurm', `logs` for `stdout`/`stderr` output, and optional an `envs/` and `scripts/` folder containing conda environment files to set up the various bioinformatic tools utilized and custom-made scripts, respectively.
+All snakemake pipelines have the same structure, made of the `Snakefile`, `cluster.slurm.json` (config requires adjustment for individual cluster environment), `snakemakeslurm.sh` (requires minor individual adjustments for execution of snakemake on HPC), `run_snakemake.slurm`, `logs` for stdout/stderr output, and optional an `envs` and `scripts` folder containing conda environment files to set up the various bioinformatic tools utilized and custom-made scripts, respectively.
 All snakemakes are designed for a high-performance-computing cluster using the submission system `slurm`. `Snakefile`'s need to be revised for individual usage (ie. paths).
 Each snakemake analysis requires in addition to all provided files/folders a `samples.csv` input file.
 An example `samples.csv` can be found within each respective snakemake folder.
 The `samples.csv` contains information about individual single isolates:
 - `Path` describes the folder path including the bgzip raw sequencing data (incl. trailing `/`)
 - `Sample` is the isolate name
 - `ReferenceGenome` the reference genome identifier (folder label that contains `genome.fasta(.gz)` file)